History of MIAT College of Technology

 Modern Technical Career Education

-In 2010 MIAT opened a campus in Houston, Texas.
+In 2010 MIAT opened a branch campus in Houston, Texas.
 According to the American Wind Energy Association (AWEA) Texas is “a national leader in the wind energy industry.”
 By having a campus in Texas, MIAT is giving students the best chance possible to be at the forefront of emerging industry trends and to find opportunities for themselves within the field.
 The Houston campus currently operates out of a 24,400-square-foot facility, 16,600 of which is shop and laboratory space.

 2010 also saw the original MIAT facilities at Willow Run Airport become the new home of the Yankee Air Museum, an organization which MIAT has had a lasting relationship with.
 In fact, many MIAT students in the aviation programs have helped in the restoration of several museum aircraft.
 Aircraft such as a B-52D Stratofortress and a F-86B Sabre.